ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 - File system errors are handled gracefully
 - The process continues where possible rather than failing completely

-This detailed execution flow shows how Cell 1 orchestrates the complete setup of the sdAIgen project from a single click to a fully functional environment ready for AI image generation.
+This detailed execution flow shows how Cell 1 orchestrates the complete setup of the ScarySingleDocs project from a single click to a fully functional environment ready for AI image generation.

 ---

 ## Project Architecture

 ### Complete Project Structure
-The sdAIgen project contains 80+ files organized into the following structure:
+The ScarySingleDocs project contains 80+ files organized into the following structure:

 #### Root Directory
 - `README.md` → `sdaigen-map.md` (renamed) - Complete file map